hanaaden/Backend_Sessions/NetworkProtocol.md

 You uploaded a photo using **DHCP, DNS, ARP, NAT, IP, TCP, HTTPS, Wi-Fi/Ethernet** all working together at the same time.

+add if there is a network protocol left